alisha306/vytal-fitness-app/project_proposal.md

-a) Project Background
+a) Project Background:
 In today’s digital age, health and wellness have become a growing priority among individuals (Holdsworth 2019).
 However, most fitness apps either require expensive subscriptions or rely on generalized content that doesn’t meet personalized fitness goals.
 Many users also find it challenging to integrate personalized workout routines, lifestyle guidance, and fitness product recommendations in one convenient solution.
 The group wants to develop a fitness driven mobile application named Vytal.AI.
 It is going to be a smart fitness companion app for mobile devices that uses generative AI to provide users with personalized 7-day workout plans and nutrition or wellness advice, based on their fitness goals.
 Moreover, the goal is also to integrate a mode of financial model through the positioning of affiliated fitness products that the users can browse, gain knowledge about and also purchase from.
 The final goal is to produce a mobile app that is hybrid in nature and hence can be run both on Android and iOS and also has enriching and useful UI for performing all the necessary operations (Presa Käld and Svensson 2021).
-b) Project Objective
+b) Project Objective:
 As mentioned, an AI enabled mobile app named Vytal.AI to help individuals achieve their fitness goals through personalized, AI-assisted plans and recommendations, while offering a seamless experience for discovering useful fitness equipment.
 Key Objectives
 Some of the major objectives that are considered while planning the Vytal.AI mobile application are as follows: